ray-project/ray/doc/source/serve/migration.md

 :::{note}
+- `predict` method is defined inside `DAGDriver` class as an entry point to fulfil requests
 - Similar to `predict` method, `predict_with_route` method is defined inside `DAGDriver` class as an entry point to fulfil requests.
+- `DAGDriver` is a special class to handle multi entry points for different deployments
 - `DAGDriver.bind` can accept dictionary and each key is represented as entry point route path.
 - `predict_with_route` accepts a route path as the first argument to select which model to use.
 - In the example, you can also use an HTTP request to fulfill your request.
 Different models will bind with different route paths based on the user inputs; e.g. http://localhost:8000/model1 and http://localhost:8000/model2